Zerro97/khuibeom.com/content/blog/javascript-fundamentals-basics-and-lexical-scope.md

 This reference error will look like this: `Reference Error: XYZ is not defined`.
 Here `not defined` means undeclared or missing.
 The variable is no where to be found in lexically available scope.

 The error message is a little misleading when comparing that to `undefined` primitive value.
-As mentioned before, identifiers are first initialized to `undefined` at the start of scope execution.
+As mentioned before, identifiers are first initialized to `undefined` at the start of scope execution (to be precise, for `var` declared variable).
 So `undefined` really means that identifier is declared but have not been assigned with value yet.

 ---